 The Beethoven Anniversary Society promotes cultural projects that take place in North Rhine-Westphalia, with an emphasis on projects in Bonn and the Rhine-Sieg District.
 It can also promote projects that relate to this region in their contents.
-The Federal Commissioner for Culture and the Media has earmarked special funds to promote projects in the other federal states of Germany.
-Nonetheless, please contact us if you are planning a Beethoven project outside North Rhine-Westphalia.
+Please contact us if you are planning a Beethoven project outside North Rhine-Westphalia.
 We are always interested in synergies and cooperations and may be able to include your project in our overall publicity.

 Any project eligible for subsidies must, of course, relate to Ludwig van Beethoven.
 Projects should be orientated on the five main themes set down for the Jubilee programme:

 B Beethoven as a Bonn cosmopolitan